/

 Background

+The ECB Governing Council makes monetary policy decisions, including the evaluation of the proportionality of its decisions and their side effects, based on an integrated assessment of all relevant factors.
+This assessment takes into account not only the most likely path for inflation and the economy, but also surrounding risks and uncertainty, including through the appropriate use of scenario and sensitivity analyses.
 The approach to organising, evaluating and cross-checking the information relevant to assessing the risks to price stability is based on a two-pillar strategy, consisting of economic analysis, and monetary and financial analysis.
 Within this framework, the economic analysis focuses on real and nominal economic developments, whereas the monetary and financial analysis examines monetary and financial indicators, with a focus on the operation of the monetary transmission mechanism and the possible risks to medium-term price stability from financial imbalances and monetary factors.
-The pervasive role of macrofinancial linkages in economic, monetary and financial developments requires that the interdependencies across the two analyses are fully incorporated.

 Inflation rate in the Euro area and in Slovenia (HICP)